Honorato-Dev/tech-quiz/README.md

      ```
  ## Contributing

-    Contributions are welcome!
+   #### Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps:

     - Fork the repository.
     - Create a new branch (git checkout -b feature/new-feature).
     - Make your changes.
     - Commit your changes (git commit -am 'Add new feature').
     - Push to the branch (git push origin feature/new-feature).
     - Create a new Pull Request.

+ ## License

+  This project is licensed under the MIT License.